MHShetty/notifier_plugin/README.md

 * [The magic of extension methods and operator overloading](#the-magic-of-extension-methods-and-operator-overloading)
 * [The special case of "Notifier extends Iterable\<Notifier>"](#the-special-case-of-notifier-extends-iterablenotifier)

-## Common patterns
+## A short note (minimal info to get started)

+A **Notifier** is an object that can maintain a set of listeners (and notify them whenever it gets called).
+The class does provide a lot of other features, but these are just the basics.
+A notifier can be called by invoking the call method (eg. `notifier()`/`notifier(doesNotGetPassedToListeners)`).

+A **ValNotifier** is a Notifier that maintains a set of listeners to which a value can actually be passed.
+The value can optionally be passed while calling the object (eg. `colorN(Colors.blue)` which also buffers the passed value...to avoid buffering, pass false as the second parameter (`colorN(Colors.blue,false)`)).
+You can even animate across two values over the specified duration with the help of ValNotifier.

-The **operator -** in this plugin is mainly defined for a listenable object (ChangeNotifier/ ValueNotifier/ Stream(Controller)/ Notifier/ ValueNotifier/ any sub-type of it) to literally connect it to a widget (tree).
+The **operator -** in this plugin is mainly defined for a listenable object (**ChangeNotifier**/ **ValueNotifier**/**Stream(Controller)**/**Notifier**/**ValueNotifier**/ any sub-type of it) to literally connect it to a widget (tree).
 So whenever the object gets called (with a value) or notified, the passed widget tree automatically re-builds (while passing the value it has obtained; if any)

 The **operator~** is just used to implicitly instantiate a Notifier/ValNotifier (in cases where the developer doesn't want to use the Notifier in a scope higher than that of the widget tree itself)

-This is all one needs to know to efficiently create literally any UI in Flutter (The plugin has a ton of other features too, but these are just the basics)
+This when combined with the basic approach of this plugin is all that one needs to know in order to efficiently create literally any UI in Flutter (The plugin has a ton of other features too, but these are just the basics)

-> Quick Tip: In order to increase the maintainability of the code, make sure that you use meaningful names while declaring a Notifier/ValNotifier/... or at least add a title or description above the every widget (as a comment) for future reference.
+> **Quick Tip:** In order to increase the maintainability of the code, make sure that you use meaningful names while declaring a Notifier/ValNotifier/... or at least add a title or description above the every widget (as a comment) for future reference.

 One could use the listenable object pattern with other state management plugins/techniques.